 The future is an omniscient eye

-Planet is not the only company engaged in this project.
+Planet is not the only company involved in this project.
 The Californian company Orbital Analytics , for example, opens up to even more advanced scenarios by combining the detection of objects with other data, such as those on the position of mobile phones and those of drones high resolution.

-At this point the AI observed the shadow cast by the entire tank to calculate its total size and the shadow relative to the lid to understand how full the tank was.
+At this point the AI looked at the shadow cast by the entire tank to calculate its total size and the shadow relative to the lid to understand how full the tank was.
 Combined with the information on the position of the sun and the satellite at the time of the photo, the company calculated the amount of oil stored in each of the tanks on the planet.
 Valuable information for oil traders, especially in times of market volatility.

 Hi Terra, how are you?